Why should you choose one of our doulas?

 Questions to ask a doula?

-Apprentice doulas have completed a nationally recognized training course and are working towards the completion of their certification requirements.
+Certifying doulas have completed a nationally recognized training course and are working towards the completion of their certification requirements.
 As they are fulfilling their required childbirth education, breastfeeding education, and evaluated birth attendance, they receive mentorship from one of our certified doula.

 SPDA certified doulas are professionally trained doulas that are skilled in helping expecting parents have the best possible experience in pregnancy, birth, and postpartum.
 They have completed an in-person training, a doula training course, childbirth education, breastfeeding education, and evaluated birth attendance.
 They maintain their credentials by pursuing continuing education and keeping in good standing with their certifying organization.